SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 </details>
 <br>

-- To easely get to meet up times and locations information.
+- To easily get to meet up times and locations information.
-    - On landing page, scroll past the reasons for joining a walk, a list of times and loctations is available
+    - On landing page, scroll past the reasons for joining a walk, a list of times and locations is available
     - On landing page clicking on Locations in Navigation bar a page with meet up information and embedded Google maps opens

  <details>